 Upper Prep pupils at Ballard have fantastic STEM opportunities and facilities available to them because of their access to our specialist teachers and equipment.

 Pupils in Upper Prep also have some amazing opportunities to tackle STEM projects both in and out of school.
 Our Year 6 pupils take part in the CREST discovery programme – investigating the science of cycling and external events have included UK Big Bang in Birmingham and the Solent Teen Tech.

 They also have a number of extra-curricular STEM clubs from which to choose.

-Design Technology in Upper Prep is all about increasing the complexity of the projects and introducing new techniques.
+Design and Technology in Upper Prep is all about increasing the complexity of the projects and introducing new techniques.

 Computer Science in Years 6 to 8 at Ballard School lays the foundations for the pupils to use IT independently, as well as developing the problem-solving and thinking skills necessary as they progress through their education and on to work.

 All the key aspects such as word-processing, spreadsheets and databases are covered, as well as internet safety.
 In addition, coding sessions enable a different skill set to be developed, including computational thinking and problem-solving.

 Many pupils take advantage of after-school clubs to stretch their learning and take their interests further.

 Our teachers use schemes of work designed by the world-renowned Centre for Innovation in Mathematics Teaching.